Over the ages, people have attributed many facts to numbers.

 The state of Mississippi is the 31st most expansive US state in terms of land, with some 46,923 square miles (121,530 square kilometers).

-Number 31 is the code word that Barney Stinson from the hit US sitcom How I Met Your Mother uses to refer to the mother of his child, who he met on the 31st of August.
+Number 31 is the code word that Barney Stinson from the hit US sitcom How I Met Your Mother uses to refer to the mother of his child, who he met on August 31st.

 One of the largest paintings ever completed by Jackson Pollock, one of the most influential abstract expressionist artists from the US, is titled “One: Number 31”.